uhppoted/uhppoted-app-home-assistant/README.md

 # uhppoted-app-home-assistant

-UHPPOTE controller integration with Home Assistant
+UHPPOTE controller HACS integration for Home Assistant.

-(DEV repo)
+(_IN DEVELOPMENT_)